Mark-Waldron/OOP_UI/README.md

 * Data Display
   * Displays data by taking all data loaded from file and displays it via a line graph

-#Key Notes
-* The program contains Inheritance for many classes are an extention of the Dimension class.
-This was to reduce the amount of code in the project.

-* The pragram uses file input and ouput to track the data from yeach user visit.
-The Table class hosts file I/O.

-* The spike lines in the heart rate monitor are calculated via trigonometric methods.

-* SoundFile objects are stored in an array list.
-(Polymorphism)

-* Radar scope generates random black nodes within its diameter.

-* The curved screen effect is achieved with arcs that are rotated.

-* Date and time are calculated and outputed in a form of a gradiant curve that matches the curve of the screen.

-* Sound files are timed to end when required.

 #Running of the Program